MacareuxDigital/concretecms-backup-shell/README.md

 ### MYSQL_CHARASET (charaset)

-You must set what character default-character encoding when exporting the dump.
+You must set what default-character encoding when exporting the dump.

 - `utf8mb4` is recommended if you want emoji support.
 - `utf8` is recommended if you are still using older server without emoji support.